Be sure to check out our Program Calendar for upcoming programs and to get registered!

 Program Event Calendar

-Our first LEGO club was a hit.
-The theme was Star Wars but the kids were encouraged to build whatever their imaginations could create.
-Towards the end of the program, they have an opportunity to share their creation with the group before it goes in to the display case for the week.
-We look forward to making this a regular program, we hope you will join us!
+Our LEGO club is a hit.
+Themes and tasks are presented, but the kids are encouraged to build whatever their imaginations can create.
+Participants have an opportunity to share their creation with the group before it goes in to the display case for the week.

 (October 29, 2015) Our second annual event was a hit.
 Therapy Dogs International, Lafayette Chapter, joined us for a Tail Waggin’ Reading program.
 Snacks and games were provided while the kids took turns reading to the dogs and their friendly handlers.
 Dogs and participants dressed up in their Halloween costumes.
 Even our youngest book enthusiasts showed board books to the patient dogs.
 For two of the therapy dogs, this was their first ‘site visit’ as official therapy dogs!
 We are excited that they chose OPL to be the place to start.
 Looking forward to continuing our work with TDI in the future.